sonallux/spotify-web-api-java/README.md

 ## How to release a new version
 1. Update the version number with `./mvnw versions:set -DnewVersion="<version>" -DgenerateBackupPoms=false`
-2. Update version in CHANGELOG.md and README.md
+2. Update version in `CHANGELOG.md` and `README.md`
 3. Commit and push changes to GitHub
 4. Wait till CI is green
-5. Tag and push the commit created in step 1.
+5. Tag and push the tag created in step 4.
 A GitHub actions workflow will automatically deploy the artifacts to Maven Central.
+6. Create a release on GitHub mentioning the changes from `CHANGELOG.md`